-Man claiming to be U.S. Marshal comes to Upstate woman’s home after trying to scam her on phone
+Man claiming to be U.S. marshal comes to Upstate woman’s home after trying to scam her on phone

-SALEM, S.C.
-(WYFF) - A man claiming to be a U.S. Marshal came to an Upstate woman’s home after trying to scam her over the phone, told her he was armed and tried to get her to let him inside, according to the Oconee County Sheriff’s Office.
+SENECA, S.C.
+(WYFF) - A man claiming to be a U.S. Marshal came to an Upstate woman’s home after trying to scam her over the phone, told her he was armed and tried to get her to let him inside, according to Oconee County Sheriff’s Office.

 It happened Thursday in Salem.